decentralized-identity/didcomm-messaging/connections.md

 When a `request` responds to an explicit invitation, its `~thread.pthid` MUST be equal to the `@id` property of the invitation.

 When a `request` responds to an implicit invitation, its `~thread.pthid` MUST contain a [DID URL](https://w3c-ccg.github.io/did-spec/#dfn-did-url) that resolves to the specific `service` on a DID document that contains the invitation.

+TODO: Include examples using a ledger resolvable DID.

 **Example referencing an explicit invitation**